What do ants look like?

 Known as stink ants, sugar ants, and coconut ants because they emit the smell of a rotten coconut when their bodies are crushed, these ants forage for food both day and night along well-traveled trails.

 Crazy ants are tiny.
 Adults typically range in size from 1/16th to 1/8th of an inch in length.
-They range in color from brownish-red to black and they look like your basic ant.
-What really sets this species of ant apart from other species of ants, and where their name was derived from, is the way they move.
-Crazy ants don’t walk together in a line the way many other species of ants do; instead, individuals display frantic, erratic movements, which gives them the appearance of being “crazy”.
-Another distinguishing characteristic of this species is that they live in very large colonies.
-Crazy ants’ colonies are much larger in size than other ant colonies, and therefore, have the potential to invade homes and other buildings in very large numbers.
+They range in color from brownish-red to black, and they look like your basic ant.
+What really sets this ant species apart from other ants, and where their name was derived from, is the way they move.
+Crazy ants don’t walk together in a line the way many other species of ants do; instead, individuals display frantic, erratic movements, which gives them the appearance of being “crazy.”

 This ant species is most active during Florida’s rainy season when plant growth is at its highest.
 White-footed ants love to feed on honeydew—a sweet sticky substance produced by aphids and other garden pests as they feed.
 These nuisance ants are also common home invaders finding their way inside to search for sugary liquids.

-White-footed ants regularly get from one place to another on plants, so inspecting any new plants you are purchasing from a nursery is important before bringing them home.
+White-footed ants regularly get from one place to another on plants, so it is important to inspect any new plants you are purchasing from a nursery before bringing them home.

 What Attracts Ants?

 Ants are known for loving sugary, sweet substances.
 While they prefer sweets, they will eat almost anything edible, from fruits to vegetables to meat.
 They need water to survive, which can also be an attractant.